 Module Structural Biology

 Semester 5.
 Semester

 Course Leader Prof. Dr. Matthias Preller

 Lecturer Prof. Dr. Matthias Preller

 Language English

 Assignment to curriculum Compulsary course, Semester 5 in the Applied Biolo ogy program

 Course units/Credit hours This module comproses lecture Lecture: 2 contact hours Exercises 2 contact hours Practical class: 2 contact hours ell as a practical class.

 Contact hours Self Study

 Lecture 30 60

 Exercise 30 30

 Practical Class 30 30

 90 120

 Total 210 Hours 120

 Credits 7 ECTS 210110013

 Prerequisites according to examination regulations None

 Empfohlene Voraussetzungen Successful participation in mo dules General Chemis stry and Biochemistry

 Learning Outcomes Successful participation in modules General Chemistry and Biochemistry The students are able to Name different methods suitable for the structural elucidation of biological macromolecules and explain the basic principles.
 Make full use of the Protein Data Bank (PDB) and determine and interpret the quality of structural data provided.
 Use and evaluate complementary computer-assisted methods for the analysis of ligand binding and structural dynamics Build practical experience of crystallisation and solving three-dimensional protein structures using X-ray crystallography by Learning in the lecture the theoretical basis and concepts of different techniques for the structural elucidation of biological macromolecules, in particular macromolecular X-ray crystallography and cryo-electron microscopy, including the necessary preparatory steps Applyin this theoretical knowledge directly to practical examples in the accompanying exercises and thus deepen the understanding of structures and the quality of structural data, be able to assess and discuss results Gaining initial practical experience in the structural elucidation of proteins: Plan and carry out crystallisation approaches, record and process diffraction data, use approaches to structure elucidation from X-ray diffraction data, calculate electron density maps and refine structural models.
-In order to Build a deeper understanding of structure-function relationships of biological macromolecules, understand changes in structure (misfolding) in the context of disease and molecular recognition processes. be able to analyse and visualise structural data specifically with regard to scientific questions, and to understand and interpret structural biological indicative Bibliography/Sources
+In order to Build a deeper understanding of structure-function relationships of biological macromolecules, understand changes in structure (misfolding) in the context of disease and molecular recognition processes. be able to assess the possibilities and limitations of different structural biology techniques and available structural data. be able to analyse and visualise structural data biology techniques and available structural data biology techniques and available structural data. be able to analyse and visualise structural data biological macromolecular recognition processes.

 Content This module deals with differe elucidation of biological macro understanding of the architect cellular processes: ent imaging technique omolecules, which en able a fundamental